danshaffer/crypto/README.md

 Masatano Crypto Challenges
 ======

 These are my solutions to the [Masatano Crypto Challenges](http://cryptopals.com/).
 I'm trying it out in golang, which I'm really starting to like.
-It's got a lot of the nice things from Python like
+It's got a lot of the nice things from Python like:

 ```
 for idx, elem := range arr {